Ukrainian journalist's death leads to investigation and criticism

 "The Italian [Zunino] told me himself, while laying in the hospital, that his fixer [Bitik] didn't even have any press accreditation, either," said Dmytro Pletenchuk, a Ukrainian military spokesman.

-Meanwhile, military sources told the IMI that Bitik was not wearing a bulletproof vest at the time of his death, even though Zunino was.
+Meanwhile, military sources told the Institute for Mass Information that Bitik was not wearing a bulletproof vest at the time of his death, even though Zunino was.
 Ukraine's military requires all journalists wear protective armor as a condition of their accreditation.

 "Bogdan was a great friend and a valuable journalist," Zunino wrote in an obituary in La Repubblica on Thursday.
 Bitik leaves behind a son and wife.